GH¢21 billion spent to clean up the financial sector - Dr Bawumia

-Vice-President Dr. Mahamudu Bawumia says the government has spent GH¢21billion to clean up the financial sector.
+Vice-President, Dr. Mahamudu Bawumia says government has spent GH¢21 billion to clean up the financial sector.

 The Vice-President was speaking at the 12th Edition of the Nation Building Updates at the Cedi Conference Centre, Department of Economics, University of Ghana.